linode/docs/docs/platform/api/how-to-create-an-oauth-app-with-the-linode-python-api-library/index.md

 - '[Linode APIv4 Python library example app repository](https://github.com/linode/linode_api4-python/tree/master/examples/install-on-linode)'
 ---

-Linode supports OAuth 2.
-OAuth 2 is an authentication protocol that allows a user to safely grant a third-party app permission to act on their behalf when dealing with a service, like Linode.
-This means that a user could authorize an app to make changes to their Linode account and services.
+Linode supports the OAuth 2 authorization protocol.
+OAuth 2 allows a user to safely grant a third-party app permission to act on their behalf when dealing with a service, like Linode.
+This means that a user could authorize an app to make changes to any of their Linode account and services that are exposed by the [Linode APIv4](https://developers.linode.com/api/v4).
 An app could create or destroy Linodes, manage a NodeBalancer, or alter a domain, for example.

-This guide will show you how to create a simple OAuth application, using [Flask](http://flask.pocoo.org/) and the [Linode Python API library](https://linode-api4.readthedocs.io/en/latest/index.html), that allows a user to log in with their Linode account and create a Linode with a StackScript.
+This guide will show you how to create a simple OAuth application, using [Flask](http://flask.pocoo.org/) and the [Linode Python API library](https://linode-api4.readthedocs.io/en/latest/index.html).
+This app allows a user to log in with their Linode account and create a Linode with a StackScript.
 The complete code for this example is available in the [Linode APIv4 Python library example](https://github.com/linode/linode_api4-python/tree/master/examples/install-on-linode) repository.

 ## Before You Begin